gaiaPeste/Bridgerton_Group8/methodology.md

   <img src="https://i.imgur.com/gbjfinA.png" alt="SPARQL Query from Gemini" width="600"/>

-Both LLMs gave us the same outcome, to which we added LIMIT 100 to have a reasonable outcome.Then we executed the query and we obtained a series of results, between which we individuated the knowledge graph we wanted to amplify (n.
+Both LLMs gave us the same outcome, to which we added LIMIT 100 to have a reasonable outcome.Then we executed the query and we obtained a series of results, between which we individuated the knowledge graph we decided to enlarge (n.
 30), traceable with the IRI <a href="https://dbpedia.org/page/Bridgerton" target="_blank" rel="noopener noreferrer">https://dbpedia.org/page/Bridgerton</a>.

 <img src="https://i.imgur.com/DvKTVa6.png" alt="Yasgui" width="600"/>
 <img src="https://i.imgur.com/uZhTrn5.png" alt="Yasgui" width="600"/>